Pauline O'Neill (suffrage leader): Biography

 In 1910, with the convening of Arizona's Constitutional convention, O'Neill joined other suffrage leaders in lobbying for women to be granted the vote in the new constitution.
 Her personal appeal was that unless they had governmental representation, women should not be taxed.
 Failing to achieve the desired outcome, she joined with Munds to launch a ballot initiative.
 O'Neill set out to establish a nonpartisan club known as the Phoenix Civic League that assisted in this ballot initiative to collects signatures.
 The suffrage initiative passed during the 1912 election.

 O'Neill's first government position came with an appointment to the Yavapai County Board of Examiners in charge of teacher certification which she served as a member for from 1895 to 1899.
 This was followed in 1917 with her election to the first of two terms in the Arizona Legislature representing Maricopa County from 1915–1920.
-As a member of the legislature she supported a variety of children's and women's issues, including her vote for ratification of the 19th Amendment to the United States Constitution.
+As a member of the legislature she supported a variety of children's and women's issues, including her vote for ratification of the Nineteenth Amendment to the United States Constitution.

 In 1924, O'Neill moved to Los Angeles, California.
 She remained active in a variety of civic and charitable causes, even winning a commendation from the American Red Cross for her aid to soldiers and their families during the Second World War.
 She died in Hollywood, California on January 12, 1961, and was buried in Los Angeles' Calvary Cemetery.